ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### UPDATE_COLUMN_CNT

-This is the number of columns that fires a trigger when updated.
-This value is equal to the number of records related to the trigger in the SYS_TRIGGER_UPDATE_COLUMNS_.
+This is the number of columns that cause a trigger to fire when updated.
+This value is equal to the number of records related to the trigger in the SYS_TRIGGER_UPDATE_COLUMNS_ meta table.

 ##### GRANULARITY

-This value indicates how often the trigger is fired:
+This value indicates how often the trigger fires:

 - 1: FOR EACH ROW
 - 2: FOR EACH STATEMENT